johngage/tlpf-1/content/post/my-first/index.md

 ---
-title: How the TLPF website is built, and how Nairobi TLPF staff can edit it
+title: How the TLPF website is built, and how Nairobi TLPF staff build and edit it
 subtitle: What our Webmaster needs to know
 date: 2021-01-30
 authors: